S1N4X/SmithForge/readme.md

   <img src="img/process.png" alt="Process">
 </p>

-This small but efficient script can be used to automate the process of shaping HueForges models to your needs.
+This small but efficient script can be used to automate the process of shaping HueForge models to your needs.
 HueForge Z axis integrity is kept through the process (which means the script does not modify the original Z height config).

 This project was originally designed to simplify embedding Hueforge models onto ChromaLink (previously named MagHex) hexagonal bases.
 Please see the [Slug3D.com](https://www.slug3d.com) ChromaLink's framework for 3D printed wall art designing.